Moez-0/outcstdrop/WARP.md

 ## Project overview

-This is a Lovable-generated single-page web app built with Vite, React, TypeScript, Tailwind CSS, and shadcn-ui.
+This is a single-page web app built with Vite, React, TypeScript, Tailwind CSS, and shadcn-ui.
 It implements an OUTCST-branded drop experience with a 3D T-shirt viewer, pre-order flow, and a small Supabase-backed dashboard for viewing pre-orders.

 Key technologies:
 - Vite + React + TypeScript (`package.json`)